myokit/myokit/CONTRIBUTING.md

 # Contributing to Myokit

 Contributions to Myokit are very welcome!
-To streamline our work, please have a look at the guidelines below!
+To streamline our work, please have a look at the guidelines below.

 We use [GIT](https://en.wikipedia.org/wiki/Git) and [GitHub](https://en.wikipedia.org/wiki/GitHub) to coordinate our work.
 When making any kind of update, try to follow the procedure below.